ALU-Schumacher/AUDITOR/media/website/content/migration.md

 `/records` endpoint handles multiple and bulk record operations such as inserting bulk records and querying multiple records.

+## Removed
+`/get_[started/stopped]_since` endpoint is removed due to the introduction of advanced query.
+The auditor client and pyauditor client still contains the get_started_since and get_stopped_since functions but throws a deprecated warning if used.

 # From 0.2.0 to 0.3.0

 ## Slurm collector